 MDRI is one of two labs around the world in joint collaboration with the main lab at Duke University and is approved by the drug controller general of India to do early phase clinical trials, or, in other words, proof of concept studies.
 The benefit of having these three different labs (one in India, one in Singapore, and one in the USA) is that they can get 3 different gene pools: Indian, East Asian, and Caucasian.
 MDRI is unique because very few other hospitals in India have a research lab associated with them because it is hard to structure such a program and get past all the regulatory hassles.

-MDRI is also working on amazing projects like a chicken guinea vaccine that is first in man, an immunotherapy project using dendritic cells for cancer, and looking at yoga and the ancient Indian healing science ayurveda through randomized controlled trials to evaluate their possible effectiveness.
-As hospital-acquired infections are a problem worldwide, MDRI is additionally working on an app to create an antibiogram that includes different bacterial infections and the drugs they are resistant to with the information changing in real time.
+MDRI is also working on amazing projects like a chicken guinea vaccine that is first in man, an immunotherapy project using dendritic cells for cancer, and looking at yoga and the ancient Indian healing science Ayurveda through randomized controlled trials to evaluate their possible effectiveness.
+As hospital-acquired infections are a problem worldwide, MDRI is additionally working on an app to create an antibiogram that includes different bacterial infections and the drugs they are resistant to with the information changing in real-time.
 The basis of this app is looking at resistance patterns in the hospital to allow the doctor to prescribe the right antibiotic more accurately.
 Another aspect of MDRI’s work involves a tissue repository for cancer, which is designed, in part, to give the institution some commercial independence.
-They have received funding to look for biomarkers and different genetic patterns from breast and parathyroid cancerous tissues that cause drugs to not always work as anticipated.
-The hope of this project is to create better personalized medicine.
+They have received funding to look for biomarkers and different genetic patterns from breast and parathyroid cancerous tissues that cause drugs do not always work as anticipated.
+The hope of this project is to create better-personalized medicine.

 DLF Foundation Partners with Medanta in ‘Mission Stop Dengue’.
 News Mantra, newsmantra.in/component/tags/tag/1736-mission-stop-dengue.
 Accessed 19 Mar.
 2019.